Integration

 Gateway

-Authority evaluates at a centralised enforcement boundary — an action gateway, tool proxy, or service mesh entry point.
-The gateway enforces authorisation decisions; it does not terminate or transform traffic.
-Example: model proposes a refund API call routed through the enforcement gateway.
+Authority evaluates at a central enforcement boundary: action gateway, tool proxy, or service-mesh entry point.
+The gateway carries the action to Authority, then enforces the decision.
+Example: a proposed refund API call is routed through the enforcement gateway before the payments service.

 Sidecar

-Authority deployed as a co-located service alongside the agent runtime, reachable over a local enforcement interface.
-Example: agent runtime in Kubernetes calls the local governance service before tool execution.
+Authority runs as a co-located service beside the runtime, reachable over a local enforcement interface.
+This fits orchestrated environments where policy evaluation should stay near the workload.
+Example: a Kubernetes-hosted runtime calls the local governance service before tool execution.

 Enforcement Planes